• Post author:

 Coriolis Effect East and West

-The horizontal component of the bullet trajectory is depended on the latitude.
+The horizontal component of the bullet trajectory is dependent on the shooter's latitude.
+The deflection occurs to the left or right relative to the shooting direction, not east or west.

-The effect is the greatest horizontal effect is at the pole, and zero at the equator of the earth.
+The Coriolis effect is most significant at the poles and nonexistent at the equator of the Earth in terms of horizontal deflection.

 20. High Angle Precision Shooting